 Beagle Paws was the vision of founder Sheila Lewis, in 2002 she made it her mission to bring awareness to the plight of Beagles in the province of Newfoundland and Labrador.
 Her promotion of the Beagle as “more than just hunting dogs, they are pets too !” attracted a lot of attention.
 Other passionate Beagle lovers came forward with offers to help.
 In January of 2003 Beagle Paws organization was officially launched.

 Founded in St. John’s, Newfoundland and Labrador it has now grown to become Canada’s largest Beagle Rescue organization, with an established chapters in Alberta, Newfoundland and on Vancouver Island.
 Our non-profit registered charity relies on the support of dedicated volunteers all across Canada to help save abandoned and neglected Beagles.

 Board of Directors

 Sheila Lewis, President

 Sheila’s love of the beagle breed has become her passion.
 Promoting the beagle as a family pet and helping unwanted beagles get a second chance at life is her mission.
 Featured in this photo with Sheila is adopted Beagle Paws beagle “Honey B” at the BC Beagle Paws Reunion in 2005.
-Sheila also shares her home with three adopted Beagle Paws dogs (Princess, Rosie and Sally)
+Sheila also shares her home with adopted Beagle Paws dogs (Princess and Millie)

 Denise AuCoin, Director